-The seminar is held within the courses of Operational Risk Management I/II [WW4BWLFBV8/9] but with special forms of working.
+The seminar is held within the courses of Risk and Insurance Management [WW3BWLFBV3] and Operational Risk Management //II [WW4BWLFBV9/10??].

 A course taken as a seminar cannot be chosen as a part of a course module (and vice versa).

 The seminar fits well with the bachelor module Risk and Insurance Management [WW3BWLFBV3] as well as with the master modules Operational Risk Management I [WW4BWLFBV8] and Operational Risk Management II [IW4BWLFBV9].
 These modules, though, are not required to be taken.